 EditFast has a team of editors, proofreaders, and writers who specializes in the editing of English documents related to business or individuals.

 They prefer proofreaders having some editing/proofreading experience with a degree in English.
 There are many other requirements which you can read here.

 EditFast does not guarantee that you will receive projects once you’re selected.
 It simply means that you are eligible to receive projects and your profile is available for the clients to view and perhaps choose you as their editor.

-They clearly says that its a freelance job and you’re free to search for opportunities wherever they might be.
+They clearly say that it’s a freelance job and you’re free to search for opportunities wherever they might be.

 However, if you are expecting projects from EditFast, then you need to have a little patience.

-If I talk about paying model, you will get 60% of the project price paid via PayPal.
+If I talk about the payment model, you will get 60% of the project price paid via PayPal.

 WordVice has been active since 2013 and has done proofreading/editing for over 43 million words.
 It has 6 branches, namely in the United States, Turkey, China, Taiwan, Japan & South Korea.